balazsgaspar/terraform-provider-databricks/docs/guides/aws-workspace.md

 ## Provider initialization for AWS workspaces

+-> **Note** This guide shows OAuth authentication with service principals.
+For a modern approach using Databricks CLI profiles and unified authentication, see the [Unified Authentication guide](unified-auth.md), which is recommended for most use cases.

 This guide assumes you have the `client_id`, which is the `application_id` of the [Service Principal](../resources/service_principal.md), `client_secret`, which is its secret, and `databricks_account_id`, which can be found in the top right corner of the [Account Console](https://accounts.cloud.databricks.com). (see [instruction](https://docs.databricks.com/dev-tools/authentication-oauth.html#step-2-create-an-oauth-secret-for-a-service-principal)).
 This guide is provided as is and assumes you will use it as the basis for your setup.

 ```hcl